Bouncing cosmology in modified gravity with higher-order curvature terms: Bouncing solution and its dynamical behaviour

+It can be observed that the pressure $p$ and energy density $\rho$ are dependent on the Hubble parameter $H$ and its time derivative $\dot{H}$.
+In the current scenario, an additional constraint equation is needed to fully solve the system of field equations.
+This constraint equation is typically the state equation of a fluid.
+However, since we are specifically interested in a bouncing scenario, we impose a constraint on the Hubble parameter.
+Alternatively, one can also use a parametrization of physical or geometrical parameters to derive a constraint equation that is consistent with the system.
+This approach is known as a model-independent way to study DE models without compromising the underlying theory.

-\section{Bouncing Solution and its Dynamical Behaviour}
+\section{Bouncing solution and its dynamical behaviour}

-The Big Bounce is a hypothesized cosmological model for the origin of the known universe.
-The concept of the Big Bounce envisions the Big Bang as the beginning of a period of expansion that followed a period of contraction.
-The cosmological model of the vast bounce can be thought of as an oscillatory or cyclic universe, in which one cosmological event is the result of the collapse of a previous world.
-The following points are discussed in detail in order to construct a good bouncing model of the Universe \cite{Cai:2007qw, Singh:2018xjv, Singh:2022gln}:
+The concept of the Big Bounce scenario is a kind of the possible way to avoid the issue of Big Bang singularity.
+In the Big Bounce scenario, the Big Bang appears as the beginning of a period of expansion that followed a period of contraction.
+In the scenario of a cyclic universe, the universe emerges from a previous contracting phase and eventually go through an expanding phase without any singularity.
+In other words, the universe undergoes a bouncing phase.
+The cosmological bounce can be regarded as an oscillatory or cyclic universe, in which one cosmological event is the result of the collapse of a previous phase.
+The following points are discussed in detail in order to construct a realistic bouncing model of the universe \cite{Ijjas:2016tpn,Cai:2007qw, Singh:2022gln}: